Welcome to the Gizhewaadiziwin Access Centre

 The Gizhewaadiziwin Access Centre, located in the heart of the Fort Frances Tribal Area and the Rainy River District, is the result of a unique partnership between area First Nations, the United Native Friendship Centre and the Sunset Country Metis.

-The Gizhewaadiziwin Health Access Centre will be closed on Wednesday, December 23, 2015 for the Christmas holidays.
+The Access Centre will be closed for the holidays beginning Wednesday, December 23, 2020.

-We will re-open for normal business hours on Monday, January 4, 2016.
+The Centre will reopen for normal hours on Monday, January 4, 2021.

 GHAC Client Experience Survey